 Want to land that dream job, but don't have any work experience?
 The way in could be a great resume.
 Check out these tricks to wow that employer.

 It’s a common problem: you can’t get a job because you don’t have experience, and you don’t have experience because you can’t get a job.
-For people just starting out in the workforce, this is often an issue.
+This is often an issue for people just starting out in the workforce.

 But it doesn’t have to be.